codewithkyle/web-components-prototype/README.md

 1. Provide a polyfill solution for IE 11 that limits the overhead applied to all other modern browsers
 1. Create an example utilizing the `<template>` element
 1. Demonstrate the ability to utilize NPM packages on the front-end
+1. Demonstrate how components communicate between one another
+1. Demonstrate how components communicate with web modules

 ## Additional Goals